The world's most dangerous tourist attractions

 butabanatravel/Shutterstock

-Darien Gap, Central America
+Darién Gap, Central America

 Skeleton Coast, Namibia

-Stretching for 310 miles (500km) along the shores of northern Namibia, the Skeleton Coast is where the barren sand dunes of the Namib desert meet the vast Atlantic Ocean.
+Stretching for 310 miles (500km) along the shores of northern Namibia, the Skeleton Coast is where the barren sand dunes of the Namib Desert meet the vast Atlantic Ocean.
 Its otherworldly landscape, littered with the dry bones of dead animals and the rusting hulks of over 500 shipwrecks, is an attractive prospect for adventure travellers and intrepid photographers.
 But going deep into one of the world’s most inhospitable places comes with risks.

 Lukas Bischoff Photograph/Shutterstock